***PLEASE VISIT US AT OUR NEW WEBSITE: https://iop.umd.edu

 The learning format

-The program is designed to be completed in 15 months over the course of 5 terms.
-Students will be expected to complete two courses per term.
+- The program is completed in 15 months over the course of 5 terms.
+Students complete two courses per term.

 Career Mentorship and Preparation

 - Alongside traditional course curricula, the Master’s program has a special emphasis on helping students achieve their individual goals through close faculty mentoring.
 Whether students are interested in pursuing a career in consulting, HR or training, government, research, or considering applying to Ph.D. programs, our faculty are committed to helping students prepare for their future endeavors.
 Mentoring can occur in-person during scheduled on-campus visits with faculty at the University of Maryland or through individual online video conferencing with faculty.
 Admitted students may also take advantage of the many opportunities and resources offered through the University, including their outstanding educational resources and career services division.

 - Admission to University of Maryland graduate programs is highly competitive and space is limited.
 Admitted students will have a bachelor’s degree with a cumulative GPA of 3.0 or higher and will submit a statement of purpose.
 Students will also be asked to submit a resume or CV and two letters of recommendation.
 This program does not require that students have a background in psychology or have taken the GRE.

 - A select number of students will be asked to complete interviews as part of the application process.
 An invitation to complete an interview does not guarantee admissions.

 Do I need to go to the University for my classes?